ABOUT US

 Our Funders

-TPDi’s activities are made possible with thanks to contributors to the Tech Policy Design Fund.
-Importantly, TPDi does not represent the views of fund contributors, who – as a condition of joining the fund – commit to respect and promote TPDi’s independence, and agree to their sponsorship being publicly disclosed.
+TPDi’s activities are made possible with thanks to contributors the Tech Policy Design Fund, which operates on the basis of a blind trust.
+Contributors to the fund do not direct the outputs of the fund and TPDi does not represent the views of fund contributors.
+As a condition of joining the fund, all funders must commit to respect and promote TPDi’s independence, and agree to their sponsorship being publicly disclosed.

 TPDi also has a number of participation programs that TPDi uses to support diverse participation in our activities, including by civil society, children and young people.